 Next, we are told that God the Father is able to do this because Jesus Christ satisfied the Father’s wrath by His blood or death on the cross.
 The word propitiation means to “satisfy or please.”
-In this verse it has the idea that Christ satisfied the offended holiness and wrath of our God against the sins of those for whom Christ died.
-In summary, these three verses teach us that the Father is able to declare us to be righteous or without sin because of what Jesus died on the cross.
+This verse teaches us that Christ satisfied the offended holiness and wrath of our God against the sins of those who are saved.
+In summary, these three verses teach us that the Father is able to declare us to be righteous or without sin because of what Jesus did on the cross.
 Christ’s death satisfied the Father’s anger against the sins of the elect.
 Jesus did all the work of salvation.
 There is nothing left for a believer to do!
 Our salvation is guaranteed and Christians are going to heaven (John 3:16).
 That is why God can legitimately forgive all our sins and justify Christians.

 But what does it mean that someone is justified?
 The Greek word for “justified” is the verb dikaioo.
 In the papyri this word is used in a legal sense: “to make righteous.”
 It literally means “to judge to be good.”
 Therefore, it has the sense that God judicially declares those who have faith in Christ to be righteous, that is, to have the righteousness of God.
 Notice 2 Corinthians 5:21 states,